Nelesh DhanpatUniversity of Johannesburg | uj · Department of Industrial Psychology and People Management

 Introduction

-Dr Nelesh is a Senior Lecturer in the Department of Industrial Psychology and People Management at the University of Johannesburg.
-His research interests are in human resource management and positive organisational behaviour.
-He is involved in quantitative and qualitative research methods.
+Prof. Nelesh Dhanpat is a highly regarded researcher with a Y2 NRF rating.
+He is an Associate Professor in the Department of Industrial Psychology and People Management at the University of Johannesburg, where he conducts cutting-edge research in human resource management and positive organizational behaviour.
+With expertise in both quantitative and qualitative research methods, Prof. Dhanpat is well-equipped to tackle complex research questions and advance our understanding of these fields.

 Education